satishkarki/Notes/git/Git.md

   # Use this if you have enabled SSH
   git remote add origin git@github.com/satishkarki/Notes.git

-  # USe this if SSH is not enabled
+  # Use this if SSH is not enabled
   git remote add origin https://github.com/satishkarki/Notes.git

   # List the remote connections you have to other repositories